-Former Broadway hit 'Avenue Q' comes to CSUEB's University Theatre March 7-16
+Former Broadway hit 'Avenue Q' at CSUEB's University Theatre through March 16

-The longtime Broadway hit musical “Avenue Q,” referred to by many as “Sesame Street for adults,” will be presented by the Cal State East Bay Department of Theatre and Dance for five performances, March 7-16, in the University Theatre of CSUEB’s Hayward Campus, 25800 Carlos Bee Blvd.
+The longtime Broadway hit musical “Avenue Q,” referred to by many as “Sesame Street for adults,” will be presented by the Cal State East Bay Department of Theatre and Dance for its final three performances, March 14-16, in the University Theatre of CSUEB’s Hayward Campus, 25800 Carlos Bee Blvd.

 “Avenue Q” is a coming-of-age parable, addressing and satirizing the issues and anxieties associated with entering adulthood.

 Inspired by the children’s television show Sesame Street, the Avenue Q storyline follows a young man named Princeton, who has just graduated with a degree in English.
 Unfortunately Princeton is unable to find a job after graduation and has to find low cost housing in a building managed by former child star Gary Coleman, best known for his starring role in the 1980s sitcom, “Different Strokes.”
 It is there that Princeton falls in love with Kate Monster and befriends his neighbors Rod, a closeted gay Republican; his slacker roommate Nickie; Brian, an aspiring comedian; and Brian’s wife, Christmas Eve.